MiniFate/MiniFate/_chapters/00-outline.md

 The PC's concept could harm them from time-to-time while their trouble might actually help in certain circumstances.
 Look for opportunities to interpret a PC's aspects in a way that gives the PC depth or makes the game more exciting.

-> Now that the group has a setting, they turn to building their characters.
->
 {RobinPlayer} is playing {RobinPC}, but one who is disillusioned after returning from the failed 10th crusade.
 > He feels like an outsider in his own country after the steam revolution and downfall of Richard the Lionhearted.
-> He wishes to return to a simpler time, at any cost.
+> He wishes to return to a simpler time, at any cost:
->
-> {RobinPlayer} chooses the following aspects to convey this:
 >
 > {:.key-def}
 > | Concept: | `Loyal archer to a deposed king` |